cespena/Raytracer/README.md

     ./a.out 128 > output.pgm

 Once the output file has been created, open the file with an image viewer.
+An output file with a resolution of 1080x1080 has been provided as an example.